jobtrek/sw/README.md

 ## How it works

-Sw is a simple tool that search some specified comments in a codebase.
+Sw is a simple tool that searches some specified comments in a codebase.
 Then, he removes the content of the surrounding scope.

-It uses :
+SW uses :
-- [fd](https://github.com/sharkdp/fd) to select the files we want to search for solutions to wipe.
+- [fd](https://github.com/sharkdp/fd) to select the code files we want to search for solutions to wipe.
-- [ast-grep](https://github.com/ast-grep/ast-grep) to find comment pattern with abstract syntax tree.
+- [ast-grep](https://github.com/ast-grep/ast-grep) to find patterns in comments with abstract syntax tree.
+- Remove the code next to the comment and in the same code scope with simple rust.

+### Defaults

+- SW only looks in the src folder
+- respects the .ignore and .gitignore files as [fd](https://github.com/sharkdp/fd) does.
+- Search for these languages (by file extension) :
+  - Rust : `.rust`
+  - PHP : `.php`
+  - JavaScript : `.js`
+  - TypeScript : `.ts`
+  - Java : `.java`
+- Wipe the characters between a line or block comment marching `Your code goes here` to the end of the code scope containing the comment. *If your comment is on the first line of a function, it will wipe the function body.*

+### Configure

+Arguments available :

+!TODO